nfdi4plants/ARC-specification/ARC specification.md

 ## ARC Structure and Content

-ARCs are based on a strict separation of data and metadata content into raw data (assays), externals, computation results (runs) and computational workflows (workflows) generating the latter.
+ARCs are based on a strict separation of data and metadata content into raw data (*assays*), *externals*, computation results (*runs*) and computational workflows (*workflows*) generating the latter.
 The scope or granularity of an ARC aligns with the necessities of individual projects or large experimental setups.

 ### High-Level Schema

-Logically, each ARC is a directory containing the following elements:
+Each ARC is a directory containing the following elements:

 - *Assays* correspond to analytical measurements (in the interpretation of the ISA model) and are treated as immutable data.
 Each assay is a collection of files, together with a corresponding metadata file, stored in a subdirectory of the top-level subdirectory `assays`.
 Assay-level metadata is stored in [ISA-XLSX](#isa-xlsx-format) format in a file `isa.assay.xlsx`, which MUST exist for each assay.
 Further details on `isa.assay.xlsx` are specified [below](#assay-data-and-metadata).
 Assay data files MUST be placed in a `dataset` subdirectory.